+Federal regulations require institutions to establish and apply reasonable standards of satisfactory academic progress for the purpose of awarding financial assistance under the Title IV programs authorized by the Higher Education Act of 1965 as amended (CFR 668.34).
 LeMoyne-Owen students must pursue and complete courses at a rate that will allow them to earn their degree in a reasonable amount of time.
 Many students are able to complete the requirements for the degree in four years by earning an average of 15 credit hours in each of their eight semesters.
 However, some students will require more than four years to earn their degree.
 The College has established standards that define a minimum rate of progress toward the degree.
 They define the minimum number of course credit hours that must be attempted, the number that must be completed, and the cumulative grade point average that must be achieved as credit hours are accumulated.
 A course and its credit hours are considered to be completed if a grade of A, B, C, D or P is earned.
-The number of course credit hours attempted includes all courses for which one of those grades was received, plus courses where the result was a designation of WA, WD, WF, F or I. Repeated courses are counted as attempted and completed (or not), for each attempt.
+The number of course credit hours attempted includes all courses for which one of those grades was received, plus courses where the result was a designation of WA, WD, WF, F or I. Repeated courses are counted as attempted and completed for each attempt.
 However, only the most recent grade and credit hours are included when calculating the GPA.
+This policy is applicable to Federal Title IV Programs, State Programs inclusive of the Tennessee Student Assistance Award and the Tennessee Education Lottery Scholarship, and LOC Scholarship Programs.
+References to financial aid within this policy apply to these programs.
+The following measurements apply whether a student received financial aid during the period(s) being measured or not.